ksiehl/aTGCsAnalysis/README.md

 # if running from lpc, the eos fuse mount shouldn't be directly accesed, so the pathname must be changed in the analysis python templates
 cd aTGCsAnalysis/Common/
 vi sedscript.sh
-sh sedscript.sh
+bash sedscript.sh

 # Jobs can be submit and retrieved using python scripts
 cd test/

-# First, modify the crab template to enter proper storage site and location
+# First, it may be necesarry to change the config.Site.storeageSite
+# ...as well as possibly uncommenting and setting config.Data.outLFNDirBase
+# Also, if running again, it may be prudent to update config.Data.outputDatasetTag
 vi templates/template.txt

 # setup crab